matthewsouthey/matthewsouthey.github.io/_posts/2018-06-14-understand.md

 comments: true
 title: 'Sci-fi: Bodhisattvas and "Understand"'
 ---
 DISCLAIMER: I highly recommend reading Chiang’s story, it’s fairly short, and absolutely fantastic.
-The worst sort of story-ruining follows (spoilers + analysis).
+The worst sort of story-ruining follows.
 You’ve been warned.

 Ted Chiang is a relative newcomer to SF, writing technical computer manuals as his day job.
 However, Chiang has been very succesful, his succinct and potent stories have garnered multiple accolades.
-His short story, _Story of your Life_, was made into the Denis Villeneuve film Arrival.
+His short story, _Story of your Life_, was made into the Denis Villeneuve film _Arrival_.

 What I find most remarkable about Chiang’s stories is that they are almost completely driven by a core idea, with the narrative being a scaffolding to support the central concept.
 The story offers a first-person view of what it might feel like to acquire drastically increased intelligence, and therefore, greatly increased ability to solve problems and capacities for action.